deobald/notes/VfoH airplane.md

 - getting a recipe vs. cooking w someone (pairing)
 - Make and Notepad - using the tools available
-    - Eric Liu "mastered Notepad" then showed others
+    - Eric Liu "mastered Notepad" then showed others (also a mastered programmer in his own right) could start/close, edit text files on any computer without touching mouse
+    - "using the tools available to you" => the breath, the body

 # Hacking is Social